We found 8 neurologists who accept Silver Choice HSA 3000 - 4 with IVF near Waco, TX.

 Clinical interests: Sleep Disorders, Research, Laser Ablation, Surgical Procedures, Epilepsy, Neurological Disorders, ...
 (Read more)

 Dr. Howard Kelfer's specialty is pediatric neurology.
-Dr. Kelfer is in-network for Aetna EPO, Blue Cross/Blue Shield, Aetna HSA, and more.
-He is a graduate of Tufts University School of Medicine and Dartmouth Medical School.
-His residency was performed at Tufts Medical Center.
-He has received the distinction of Texas Super Doctors.
-His professional affiliations include Texas Health Harris Methodist Hospital Fort Worth and Cook Children's Medical Center.
+After attending Tufts University School of Medicine and Dartmouth Medical School, he completed his residency training at Tufts Medical Center.
+He honors Aetna EPO, Blue Cross/Blue Shield, Aetna HSA, and more.
+Dr. Kelfer has received the distinction of Texas Super Doctors.
+His hospital/clinic affiliations include Texas Health Harris Methodist Hospital Fort Worth and Cook Children's Medical Center.

 Clinical interests: Headache, Epilepsy

-Dr. Joel Freitag specializes in neurology (brain & spinal cord disease) and practices in Waco, TX.
-Patient ratings for Dr. Freitag average 3.5 stars out of 5.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Freitag accepts.
-He attended medical school at Baylor College of Medicine.
+Dr. Joel Freitag is a specialist in neurology (brain & spinal cord disease).
+He studied medicine at Baylor College of Medicine.
+Dr. Freitag's average rating from his patients is 3.5 stars out of 5.
+He takes several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.

 Conditions / Treatments